Standing up for science and smart decision-making in Canada.

 - A national culture that values science and evidence and the important role they play in our society.

-In 2012, the role of evidence-based public policy was thrust into the spotlight as never before.
+In 2012, the role of evidence-informed public policy was thrust into the spotlight as never before.
 That July, thousands of Canadians, concerned about the diminishing role of evidence in government decision-making, banded together in nationwide ‘Death of Evidence’ rallies.
-Their demand was clear: we need transparent evidence-based decision-making for a strong democracy and for the well-being of all Canadians.
+Their demand was clear: we need transparent evidence-informed decision-making for a strong democracy and for the well-being of all Canadians.
 With this momentum, co-organizers of the Death of Evidence went on to form Evidence for Democracy, which has since become the leading voice working for evidence-informed policy in Canada.